enonic/old-xp-doc/doc/operations/service.rst

 Run XP as a Service
 ===================

-When installing Enonic XP on a standard production server, you will want to set it up as to run as a service.
+When installing Enonic XP on a standard production server, you will want to set it up to run as a service.

 Linux
 -----